wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/azure-cli-arm-commands.md

 	network lb rule create [options] <resource-group> <lb-name> <name>
 Create load balancer rules.

-You can create a load balancer rule configuring the frontend endpoint for the load balancer and the backend address pool range which will receive the incoming network traffic.
+You can create a load balancer rule configuring the frontend endpoint for the load balancer and the backend address pool range to receive the incoming network traffic.
 Settings also include the ports for frontend IP endpoint and ports for the backend address pool range.

 The following example shows how to create a load balancer rule,  the frontend endpoint listening to port 80 TCP and load balancing network traffic sending to port 8080 for the backend address pool range.